AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 For a list of supported AEM versions of previous archetype versions, see the [historical supported AEM versions](https://github.com/adobe/aem-project-archetype/blob/master/VERSIONS.md).

 ## How to Use the Archetype {#how-to-use-the-archetype}

+To use the archetype, you first need to create a local project, which generates the modules in a local file structure as [previously described](#what-you-get).
+As part of project generation, a number of properties for your project can be defined such as project name, version, etc.

+Building the project with Maven creates the artifacts (packages and OSGi bundles), that can be deployed to AEM.
+Additional Maven commands and profiles can be used to deploy the project artifacts to an AEM instance.

+### Creating a Project {#create-project}

 To get started you can most simply use the [AEM Eclipse extension](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/aem-eclipse.html) and follow the New Project wizard and choosing **AEM Sample Multi-Module Project** to use a released version of the archetype.